department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Post-9/11 GI Bill (Chapter 33)
+title: Post-9/11 GI Bill
 heading: Post-9/11 GI Bill (Chapter 33)
 display_title: Post-9/11 GI Bill
-description: Find out if you can help paying for school or job training through the Post-9/11 GI Bill (Chapter 33).
+description: Find out if you can get help paying for school or job training through the Post-9/11 GI Bill (Chapter 33).
 You may qualify if you served on active duty after September 10, 2001, or if you're the qualified spouse or dependent child of a Veteran who meets these service requirements.
+keywords: chapter 33
 plainlanguage: 12-01-16 certified in compliance with the Plain Writing Act now
 concurrence: complete
 gibsAlert: false